bgeneto/htmx-fastapi-template/README.md

 DATABASE_URL=postgresql+asyncpg://postgres:password@localhost:5432/fastapi_alpine
 SECRET_KEY=change-me
 ENV=development
+DEBUG=true
+LOG_FILE=logs/app.log
 ```

 Notes:
+- For production, run Alembic migrations instead of create_db.
+- Set `DEBUG=true` in `.env` to enable DEBUG-level logging
+- Set `LOG_FILE=logs/app.log` to enable file logging (optional, defaults to console-only)
+- Log files auto-rotate at 10MB, kept for 7 days, and compressed as zip
+- The scaffold focuses on patterns and a clean separation of concerns.

+Notes:
+- **Logging**: Set `DEBUG=true` to enable debug logs.
+Set `LOG_FILE` to enable file logging (rotated at 10MB, kept for 7 days).
 - For production, run Alembic migrations instead of create_db.
 - The scaffold focuses on patterns and a clean separation of concerns.